software-mansion/protostar/website/docs/cli-reference.md

 #### `--token STRING`
 Used by whitelisted users for deploying contracts in Alpha MainNet.
 #### `--wait-for-acceptance`
-Waits for transaction to be accepted on chain.
+Wait for the transaction to be accepted on chain.
 ### `deploy-account`
-Sends deploy-account transaction.
+Send a deploy-account transaction.
 The account contract must be already declared and prefunded.
 #### `--account-address-salt INT`
 Required.